 Teaching children with complex issues is a significant challenge that teachers face, with a number of behavioural challenges presenting in any given classroom.

-As noted by the Education and Training Department of Victoria, challenging behaviour “can generally be understood as something that either interferes with the safety or learning of and other students, or interferes with the safety of school staff.”
+Challenging behaviour “can generally be understood as something that either interferes with the safety or learning of and other students or interferes with the safety of school staff.”

 Examples of challenging behaviours are extensive and most teachers will have encountered many across their careers.